kkerns2/swarmDrone/README.md

 git clone https://github.com/ros-geographic-info/unique_identifier.git
 git clone https://github.com/ros-geographic-info/geographic_info.git
 git clone https://github.com/kkerns2/swarmDrone.git

+Take all the contents inside swarmDrone and insert it into the src folder, and delete the swarmDrone folder
 ```

 ## C. Files that need to be changed:
 - If your workspace isn't named **catkin_ws**, changed the following:

-    ### 1. Go to swarmDrone/bash_script and modify the following files:
+    ### 1. Go to ~/catkin_ws/src/bash_script and modify the following files:
     <ul>
         <li>drone1_reset.sh</li>
         <li>drone2_reset.sh</li>